Processing. Please Wait.

 • Accept state and legal mail on behalf of your LLC and get them to you quickly.

 Yes.
-You can change your registered agent in Virginia at any point by filing a Statement/Certificate of Change of Registered Office/Registered Agent with the State Corporation Commission.
-There is no filing fee.
+To change your registered agent in Virginia, file a Statement/Certificate of Change of Registered Office/Registered Agent with the State Corporation Commission.
+There’s no charge to file.

 3. Submit LLC Articles of Organization

 • Company name.
-Include an indicator such as “limited company” or “LLC.”
+Make sure to add an indicator such as “limited company” or “LLC.”

 • Registered agent address.
-In most cases, this must be a street address.
-However, some exceptions exist for rural areas and cities with less than 2,000 residents.
+This should be a street address in most cases, though there are exceptions for rural areas and cities with less than 2,000 people.

 • Principal address.
-This must be a street address and can be located outside Virginia.
+A street address is required, though it can be located outside Virginia.

 • Organizer’s name and signature.
-This is the person who signs and files your Articles of Organization.
-It doesn’t need to be anyone otherwise associated with the business.
+This is simply the person who signs and files your Articles of Organization.
+They don’t need to be associated with your business.

 Mail: